pubsubdb/pubsubdb/docs/model_driven_development.md

 #### 4.1.1.
 Activity

 An `activity` represents an abstract task or operation that is executed by the engine but does not invoke outside services.
-It can use the output of upstream activities as input, map job data and even be configured to support the `hook/signal` pattern.
+It can use the output of upstream activities as input, map job data and even be configured to support the `hook/signal` and `sleep` patterns.
 It can be used to "test the pipes" of a flow, mapping incoming information and verifying activity flow.
 And it can be used to resolve complex mapping values that would be too expensive to resolve more than once.

-Example of a job activity in YAML:
+Example of an `activity` in YAML:

 ```yaml
 a3: